Azure/bicep-registry-modules/avm/res/digital-twins/digital-twins-instance/README.md

 ## Cross-referenced modules

-This section gives you an overview of all local-referenced module files (i.e., other CARML modules that are referenced in this module) and all remote-referenced files (i.e., Bicep modules that are referenced from a Bicep Registry or Template Specs).
+This section gives you an overview of all local-referenced module files (i.e., other modules that are referenced in this module) and all remote-referenced files (i.e., Bicep modules that are referenced from a Bicep Registry or Template Specs).

 | Reference | Type |
 | :-- | :-- |